minicomp/wax-facets/pages/docs.md

 The gallery that results from this instruction only shows portraits.
 This `include` command is slightly different than the one for faceted browsing.
 They both share a `collection:` and a `num_column:` variable.
 To use this `include`, though, you need to declare a `field:` variable.
 This is equivalent to a column from your data.
 Then you pick the `value:` that you want to limit results to.

-The `facet_by` is optional.
+The `facet_by:` is optional.
 If we don't want to facet further, as in this case, we simply leave it out.
 In the second example on the same page, we create a subset based on one category and `facet_by` two others, `location` and `current_location`.

 `{% raw %}{% include gallery.html collection='qatar' field='object_type' value='manuscript' facet_by='location|current_location' num_column=4 %}{% endraw %}`